 We believe our staff should be completely attentive during their hours of working, to ensure all children in the nursery receive good quality care and education.
 Mobile phones and other electronic devices such as smart watches that have imaging and sharing capabilities are not to be used or within the Nursery rooms during working hours and are kept in staff lockers in the Staff Room.
 Spot checks are made periodically on mobile phones.
 We also feel that restrictions need to be placed on staff when they access social networking sites.
 The nursery has a high reputation to upkeep and comments made on sites such as 'Facebook', personal blogs, twitter, MySpace, Personal Websites all could have an impact on how parents using the nursery, view the staff.
 We request that parents do not use mobile phones whilst in the nursery.
 Staff must not post anything onto social networking sites such as 'Facebook' and other sites as above that could bring the Nursery into disrepute.
-Staff must not post anything onto social networking sites from parents or carers on any social network.
+Staff must not post anything onto social networking sites that could offend any other member of staff or parent using the nursery.
+Staff must not send or accept friend request from parents or carers on any social network.
 If any of the above points are found to be happening then the member of staff involved may face disciplinary action, which could result in dismissal.